-To maximise student learning during a mini lesson teachers must be equipped with impactful strategies, according to literacy experts Sharon and Phil Callen.
+To maximise student learning during a mini lesson teachers must be equipped with impactful strategies, according to literacy expert Sharon Callen.

-In episode 36 of The Teacher’s Tool Kit for Literacy, Phil and Sharon talked about how a workshop model provides the perfect framework for high impact teaching strategies (H.I.T.S) to occur in the classroom.
+In episode 36 of The Teacher’s Tool Kit for Literacy, Sharon talked about how a workshop model provides the perfect framework for high impact teaching strategies (H.I.T.S) to occur in the classroom.

 H.I.T.S are 10 instructional practices which increase student learning and can have a long-term positive impact on their literacy education.